pierangeloc/programs-as-data/presentation/story.md

                  errorCondition: ErrorCondition
                ): String = //...
 ```
-and we can document the health rules as part of our CI, or when the service bootstraps (SHOW A SCREENSHOT HERE)
+and we can document the health rules as part of our CI, or when the service bootstraps (SHOW A SCREENSHOT HERE, as we want to see the colors)

 ```ansi
 Either of: